awsdocs/iam-user-guide/doc_source/example_iam_CreateServiceLinkedRole_section.md

 #### [ PHP ]

 **SDK for PHP**
- To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code/iam/iam_basics#code-examples)\.
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code/iam/iam_basics#code-examples)\.

 ```